PoojanCShah/Cache-Performance-Simulator/README.md

 # COL216 LAB3 : Cache Simulator

+A simulator for the analysis of various cache configurations.

 1. To run this project : `make cacheSim`
-2. To get Simulaor output :
+2. To get Simulator output :

  ```./cacheSim <numSets> <numBlocks> <blockSize> <write-allocate/no-write-allocate> <write-through/write-back> <lru/fifo> < <tracefile>```

 3. As an example, a sample [trace file](gcc.trace) is also provided
 4. To remove executables : `make clean`
 5. [Please see the analysis report here](report.pdf)